thin-edge/thin-edge.io/docs/src/references/tedge-file-transfer-service.md

 All uploaded files are preserved until they are explicitly deleted with the DELETE API.
 To avoid exhaustion of storage space on the thin-edge device, users must be diligent to delete any stored files as soon as their purpose is served.

+## HTTPS and authenticated access
+By default, the service is unauthenticated and does not support HTTPS connections.
+HTTPS can be enabled by setting `http.cert_path` and `http.key_path`.
+If the certificates are configured, the agent will automatically host the service via HTTPS, and redirect any HTTP requests to the equivalent HTTPS URL.
+If HTTPS is enabled, the configured certificate should be installed in the OS trust store for any connected agents in order for them to trust the connection to the mapper.

+Once HTTPS is enabled for the file-transfer service, certificate-based authentication can also be enabled.
+The directory containing the certificates that the mapper will trust can be configured using `http.ca_path`, and the agent can be configured to use a trusted certificate using the `http.client.auth.cert_file` and `http.client.auth.key_file` settings.